 • Chemical health

 Promoting and supporting chemical health is an important component to achieving success both personally and academically.
 Studies have shown that substance use of any kind can be detrimental to the personal, academic and social development of a young person.
 Drug use at an early age is an important predictor of the development of a substance use disorder later.
-To combat this problem and to help our students avoid the negative outcomes of substance use, Anoka-Hennepin has three licensed chemical health prevention specialists to provide chemical health support to students, families and staff, ensuring that our students have the opportunity to be educated around the negative effects of substance use and to help students make better-informed decisions when it comes to their overall well being.
+Anoka-Hennepin Schools has licensed alcohol and drug counselors (LADC) and clinical therapists (LICSW) who can provide school-based chemical health support to students, families, and staff, ensuring that all students have the opportunity to be educated around the negative effects of substance use and to help students make better-informed decisions when it comes to their overall well-being.
+Prevention is key to helping students learn about the negative effects of substance use, while helping students increase their protective factors and decrease their risk.

 Services include, but are not limited to: